dfrance2010/dfrance2010.github.io/README.md

 One final skill I’ve developed over the years, starting with being a paperboy as a teenager, is the value of hard work.
 I’ve worked eight straight hours waiting tables on Mother’s Day, seven straight 12 hour shifts over Christmas/New Year’s week, and in all my spare time to complete this degree as fast as possible.
 While I won’t get taken advantage of, I do know when and how to put my head down and get the job done.<br>

 The following is my final project for the CS-499 capstone project.
-I will summarize the project, provide a code review, then go over each section in turn.
+I will summarize the project in the overview, provide a code review, then go over each section in turn.
 It is a ten minute read with about an hour of optional videos.<br>

 ### Contents
 1. [Overview](#overview)